We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Top Review 20

-Or was it the long known saleswoman who advised "Success" because she thought it was better for me?
+Or was it the long-known saleswoman who recommended "Success" because she thought it suited me better?

-Today I feel "Obelisk" as quite tame, almost tender.
+Today, I perceive "Obelisk" as quite tame, almost tender.

-And I also like cinnamon after the first contact.
-But who knows what corner the cinnamon bark is hiding behind.
+And I too, after the first contact, guess cinnamon.
+But who knows where the cinnamon bark is hiding around the corner.

-In addition, Galbanum immediately registers his spicy claims with me: Hello, we know each other!
+In addition, galbanum immediately announces its spicy claims to me: Hello, we know each other!

-This resinous friend brings along a fruit basket with ripe peaches and many different citrus fruits, including bergamot, of course.
+A fruit basket filled with ripe peaches and many different citrus fruits, including of course bergamot, comes along with this resinous friend.

-It invites to a picnic in the green; it smells very appealing and the freshly mown lawn is already warmed by the sun.
+It invites you to a picnic in the green; it smells very appealing, and the freshly mowed lawn is already warmed by the sun.

-Jasmine and rose are not to be missed here either.
-They adapt so well that the noble and in the aroma very fine rosewood is clearly recognizable and also remains some time.
+Jasmine and rose must not be missing here either.
+They adapt so well that the noble and very fine aroma of rosewood is clearly recognizable and lingers for some time.

-A hint of thyme is in the air; the heavy fruit basket has probably crushed part of this robust and very herb-scented plant so that it defends itself aromatically.
+A hint of thyme lingers in the air; the heavy fruit basket has probably crushed part of this robust and very herb-scented plant, causing it to aromatic resist.

-Ylang-Ylang waggles around brightly and as always shimmering and chattering cheerfully; this fragrance beauty is already looking forward to the forthcoming meeting with cedar wood; both like each other and so they enrich "Obelisk" richly, before the now arriving sensuality settles down lasciviously on a dark green mossy cushion.
-This capricious person settles down to stay.
+Ylang-ylang flutters brightly and, as always, flitters around cheerfully chattering; this fragrance beauty is probably already looking forward to the upcoming meeting with cedarwood; they like each other and thus enrich "Obelisk" richly before the now arriving sensuality lazily settles on a dark green mossy cushion.
+This capricious character makes itself comfortable to stay.

-Warm vanilla wraps generously around apparently white musk - how good that sandalwood is there and that this somewhat sultry eroticism is slowed down with its own spiciness.
+Warm vanilla generously entwines apparently white musk - how good that sandalwood is present to rein in this somewhat sultry eroticism with its own spiciness.

-So this felt viscous scent does not fly around my ears and I can be happy about Ambra's great appearance: his resinous magic had been missing to bring "Obelisk" into the "right fairway".
+Thus, this seemingly thick fragrance structure does not overwhelm me, and I can enjoy the grand entrance of amber: its resinous magic had been missing so far to bring "Obelisk" into the "right course".

 Now this fragrance composition is wonderfully balanced and develops into a refined being.

-To a fragrance creature that is faithful for many hours and not only sprays its undeniable magic throughout the day, but also most of the evening.
+Into a scent being that remains loyal for many hours and spreads its undeniable charm not only throughout the day but also for a large part of the evening.

-I feel as if I am surrounded by a vibrant golden veil of fragrance.
+I, the delicate blonde, feel as if I am surrounded by a vibrant, golden fragrance veil.
 It feels very good!

-Now Michael Cromer could not have built his "empire" at that time without scents; that was simply expected.
-If you wanted to play, you had to have more than one stone in your board.
+At that time, Michael Cromer could not have built his "empire" without fragrances; it was simply expected.
+Anyone who wanted to play along had to have more than one stone in their favor.

-With Cromer's presence on the "colourful pages" (and also in serious journals), at numerous parties of the jet set, which he enriched in Munich, Marbella, St. Moriz and elsewhere, it is not surprising that his scents - as Turandot wrote on the occasion of my "Success" commentary - became "bulk goods".
+With Cromer's presence in the "colorful pages" (and also in serious journals), at numerous jet-set parties that he enriched in Munich, Marbella, St. Moritz, and elsewhere, it is no surprise that his fragrances - as Turandot writes in my "Success" comment - became "bulk goods".

-It was in the nature of things that every "Adabei" who wasn't there bought one of the MCM bags and if that wasn't possible, at least one or even both fragrances.
+It was in the nature of things that every "also-ran" who was not there bought one of the MCM bags, and if that was not possible, at least one or even both fragrances.

-It is a well-known theme that much with the original predicate "luxury", eventually becomes common property.
+It is a well-known theme that much with the original label "luxury" eventually becomes common property.

 10 Comments